 The requirement for the ninety (90) credit hour B.A., students are required to have completed at least twenty-four (24) credit hours in Anthropology.

-To be admitted to the program, a student must satisfy pertinent Faculty of Arts requirements and secure an approved thesis committee.
+To be admitted to the program, a student must:

 To graduate from the program, a student must satisfy pertinent Faculty of Arts requirements and complete the equivalent of sixty (60) credit hours in Anthropology including the following obligatory core: